 Safety kit runs to a Forward Collision Warning system and an 'Autonomous Emergency Brake with pedestrian protection' set-up, plus optional Adaptive Cruise Control, Lane Departure Warning and Blind-Spot Monitoring.

 Cost of Ownership

 Under the bonnet, every engine in the Alfa Giulia range looks decently efficient and pretty clean - which will of course be crucial if it's to attract company car drivers.
-The 2.2-litre JTDM-2 diesel with 180bhp is available in an ECO specification, which cuts emissions to less than 100g/km - despite this engine having 450Nm of torque.
-Even the 510bhp 2.9-litre BiTurbo petrol engine in the Quadrifoglio version claims to be best-in-class in terms of emissions, thanks to its electronically-controlled cylinder-disabling system.
+Euro 6D technology now features.
+The 2.2-litre JTDM-2 diesel with 160hp manages 57.7mpg on the combined cycle and 129g/km of CO2.
+For the 190hp version of this engine, the figures are the same.
+For the 200hp 2.0-litre petrol unit, you're looking at 41.5mpg and 147g/km.
+For the 280hp petrol powerplant, it's 40.9mpg and 160g/km.
+Even the 510bhp 2.9-litre BiTurbo petrol engine in the Quadrifoglio version manages 30.7mpg and 212g/km, thanks to its electronically-controlled cylinder-disabling system.
 In other words, the days of Alfas being money pits for hopeless romantics are long past.